trebeljahr/trebeljahr.com/src/content/_drafts/fractal-garden-learnings.md

 That many fractals have infinite length and 0 area or some other crazy properties like it

-How connected Fractals really are with each other
+How connected Fractals really are with each other.

 ### The Big List of Resources